Affiliate Disclosure

 Testing the Infrared Range

 The PhotoVites lamp also outputs a bunch of infrared, so I was curious to see what kind and how much.
-You can barely see it in that visible spectral graph above, but here’s the whole picture:
+You can barely see it in that visible spectral graph above, but here’s the output from inside of our integration sphere:

 As you can see, there’s a ton of infrared light here!
 It even rivals the visible light output, which is pretty impressive.
 My meter only measures up to 950nm, but it appears there’s one more peak at around 950nm.